-Prerequisites: 6 hours of English Composition and COMS 1003 or BUAD 2003.
+Prerequisites: 6 hours of English Composition and BUAD 2003.
 Additional prerequisites for 3000 and 4000 level courses are listed in the College of Business section of this catalog.

 Course includes principles of effective business communication using technology to generate documents including letters, memos, and reports; international, ethical, legal, and interpersonal topics are integrated throughout the course.